LukasLichten/Datalink/README.md

 (although username might be different if the prefix is configured differently).

-You can use the, present in this repository, config crate `datalink-bridge-config`, which contains the structs and function for deserialzing the crate.
+You can use the, present in this repository, config crate `datalink-bridge-config`, which contains the structs and function for deserialzing the configs.
 Additionally with the `proton` feature you can use [proton-finder](https://github.com/LukasLichten/proton-finder) crate to automatically find the prefix for the game and with it the config file.